Important information for applicants

-Pro Helvetia supports residencies at the intersection of art, science and technology in cooperation with CERN in Geneva, South Africa, India and Chile.
+Pro Helvetia supports residencies at the intersection of art, science and technology in cooperation with CERN in Geneva, South Africa and Chile.
 Residencies are aimed at artists and cultural practitioners from all disciplines promoted by Pro Helvetia.

 Decision timeline: within four months of the application deadline.